TimPigden/TimPigden.github.io/_pages/zlayer/Examples.md

 * in the object define Service as a trait
 * create an implementation (of course you can have several)
 * create a ZLayer within the object for the given implementation.
 ZIO convention tends to call these live
+* Adds a package object which provides a useful shortening for the access

 The **live** uses ZLayer.fromService - which is defined as:
 ```scala